 Each year, I try to add in something new or special.
 This year, I found a recipe for candy corn vodka.
 I may just have to put that in a cocktail and serve it!

-The Last of My Halloween Family Traditions: A Prayer for All Teachers Everywhere
+My Last Family Tradition For Halloween: A Prayer for Teachers Everywhere

 And finally, once the boys have crashed in bed and my head has hit the pillow, I have one final tradition.
 Or maybe it feels like an obligation so the Universe doesn’t send me any bad vibes.
 I send out a prayer for all teachers everywhere.
 For I know that tomorrow may be one of the worst days of the year for them.
 All of the children in every class will be under-slept, over-tired, and over-sugared.
 They will be rowdy and unfocused.
 Dear Lord, please bless the teachers for not canceling school every year on November 1.
 Please watch over them and give them peace and patience to remember that they actually love our children and care about them – no matter how they may behave tomorrow.
 Dear Lord, please help our teachers to remember that parents love and respect them, despite the fact that we sent our children to school on November 1.
 Oh no!!!!
 This year Halloween is on Saturday!
 Revise that prayer quickly: Dear Lord, please let me find a babysitter for Sunday!

-If you enjoyed reading about our family traditions, hop on over and give some other Halloween family traditions a read.
-I’d love to have you connect with me here, or on facebook or twitter, and let me know your Halloween traditions!
+If you enjoyed reading about our family traditions for Halloween, hop on over and give some other tried and true ideas for Halloween a look-see.
+I’d love to have you connect with me here, or on facebook or twitter, and let me know your favorite family traditions for Halloween!